About the college

 Mansfield College offers an informal, stimulating environment in which tutors and students work together to achieve academic excellence and sustain a supportive as well as lively community.
-In any one year there are around 150 graduates in the MCR.
+In any one year there are around 195 graduates in the Middle Common Room (MCR).

 To encourage good relations between the Senior and Middle Common Room members, there are termly joint seminars and dinners.
-The MCR has occasional guest nights in the college's chapel dining hall, as well as joining JCR members at twice-weekly formal hall during term time.
+The MCR has occasional guest nights in the college's chapel dining hall, as well as joining Junior Common Room (JCR) members at twice-weekly formal hall during term time.

 Library and IT services

-The college's libraries - the Main Library and the specialised Law Library and Theology Library - can be accessed 24 hours a day.
+The college's libraries - the Main Library and the specialised Law and History Reading Room, Theology Reading Room and PPE Reading Room - can be accessed 24 hours a day.

 Sport, music and college facilities

 Mansfield shares a sports ground, located around eight minutes' walk away from the main college site, with Merton College.
 Tennis and squash facilities are available on this site and the college also has excellent rowing facilities.

 Mansfield hosts a winter ball, usually once every three years.

 The college has a lively music community, with concerts held throughout the academic year and a small college choir.

 The college hosts a weekly public lecture series during term-time with leading figures from varied fields, aimed at opening up ideas and debate in front of a wide audience.